 The Dhelkunya Dja Land Management Board will be established after commencement of the settlement.
 A majority of members will be nominated by the DDWCAC.
 The remaining members, representing the State and the broader community, will be nominated by the State.

-The Board will develop a management plan with the Department of Environment, Land, Water and Planning that will set the strategic direction for the land.
+The Board will develop a management plan with the Department of Environment, Land, Water and Planning (External link) that will set the strategic direction for the land.

 Joint management will benefit both Dja Dja Wurrung and the wider community by recognising Dja Dja Wurrung culture and knowledge, providing quality visitor and tourism experiences, improving public education and conserving, protecting and enhancing natural and cultural values.